crf8472/libarcstk/examples/arparse/README.md

 # Example application: arparse

-This example application demonstrates how libarcs is used to parse a binary response to an AccurateRip database request into plaintext.
+This example application demonstrates how libarcstk is used to parse a binary response to an AccurateRip database request into plaintext.
 The response is provided as a file or as piped command line input.

 ## Requirements

-- libarcs
+- libarcstk

 ## Build